buzzqw/TUS/OBSS/OBSSv2-eng.md

 If the spellcaster has an ability modifier for spells of 0, they cannot cast spells higher than the first level (see also the One with Magic Feat, pg. ).
 If the modifier is 3, the maximum castable level will be 6th level or 7th level in the two example cases.

+## Distracted - Problems in casting the spell

+If the spellcaster is **Distracted**, tries to hide the casting of magic, is impeded, severely disturbed, is bleeding, grappled, is under attack/threatened while trying to cast a spell, **that is not a Cantrip**, they must make a **Magic Check**.

 ## Magic Check

 Casting a spell is not always sufficient; many times it is necessary for it to work well and indeed act beyond normal expectations.
 The spellcaster can decide to channel more energy into the spell casting, namely perform a Magic Check and rely on their abilities.

-The spellcaster rolls 3d6 + 1d6 for every two points of Magic Skill (rounded up) plus any bonuses, Abilities, or penality from having suffered critical rolls.
+The spellcaster rolls 3d6 + 1d6 for every three points of Magic Skill (rounded up) plus any bonuses, Abilities, or penality from having suffered critical rolls.

 The spellcaster can ignore one rolled die in the Magic Check for every two times they have taken Magic Adept.
 This for evade possibility of rolling three 1.